daltskin/SmartThingsNet/docs/DevicesApi.md

 <a name="installdevice"></a>
 # **InstallDevice**
-> Device InstallDevice (string authorization, DeviceInstallRequest installationRequest)
+> Device InstallDevice (DeviceInstallRequest installationRequest)

 Install a Device.